VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

 Installation Steps
 ------------------

-1. Setup two VOLTTRON instances using the instructions at :ref:`RMQ Setup<Setup-RMQ>`. **Please note that each instance should have a unique instance name and should be running on machine/VM that has a unique host name.**
+1. Setup two VOLTTRON instances using the instructions at :ref:`platform installation steps for RMQ <RabbitMQ-Install>`.
+**Please note that each instance should have a unique instance name and should be running on machine/VM that has a unique host name.**

 2. In a multi platform setup that need to communicate with each other with RabbitMQ over SSL, each VOLTTRON instance should should trust the ROOT CA of the other instance(RabbitMQ root ca)